SnesFX/Temple-De-Run/README.md

 # Temple-De-Run

   * A decompilation of Temple Run v1.0.0

+# Enhancements

+* Discord RPC - PC only tho lmao

  # Requirements